whalebone/wb-docs/en/blocking_pages.rst

 5. Export the private key and certificate to a PFX file:

+   You will be prompted to create a password during this step (the certificate cannot be applied without this password):

    .. code-block:: shell

       openssl pkcs12 -export -out /certs/ca.pfx -inkey /certs/ca.key -in /certs/ca.crt -certpbe PBE-SHA1-3DES -keypbe PBE-SHA1-3DES -export -macalg sha1

+6. Backup CA:

-6. Back up the `/certs` directory to a safe place away from the resolver in case of the need for restoration.
+   Store the `/certs` directory in a secure location outside of the resolver (in case of the need for restoration).

+7. Submit to Whalebone:

-7. Send the name and path of the file with the private key and certificate to **Whalebone support**.
-Our technicians will ensure the services are set up to start using the newly created Certificate Authority.
+   Send the path, filename and password of your .pfx file to **Whalebone support** (support@whalebone.io).
+Provide the .pfx password to our technicians using a secure tool such as `OneTimeSecret <https://onetimesecret.com/>`_.
+Our team will then complete the service setup.

+8. CA propagation:

-8. Add the public key of the Certificate Authority (`/certs/ca.crt`) to the list of **trusted Certificate Authorities** on all workstations under your administration.
+   In the meantime, please add the public key of the Certificate Authority (`/certs/ca.crt`) to the list of **trusted Certificate Authorities** on all workstations under your administration.
+The new CA will propagate shortly after our support completes the setup.